FAQ Salary Checks

 What is the meaning of minimum and maximum wages?

-Minimum wage is the lowest wage reported in our data for a given occupation (not necessarily identical with the national legal minimum wage, where it applies).
-Maximum wage is the highest wage reported in our data for a given occupation.
-As our statistical methods permit predicting wages also outside our sample, it is possible, and correct, that in certain cases the wage predicted by the Salary Check is higher than the reported maximum wage, or lower than the reported minimum wage.
-For example, if for a given occupation all respondents in the data have between 2 and 12 years of tenure, and the profile entered in the Salary Check involves 28 years of tenure, it is well conceivable that the wage corresponding to this profile is higher than any wage, including the reported maximum wage, observed in our sample.
+The minimum wage is the lowest wage reported in WageIndicator data for a given occupation (Note: this figure is not necessarily identical with the national legal Minimum Wage, where it applies).
+The maximum wage is the highest wage reported in WageIndicator data for a given occupation.
+As the applied statistical methods also permit predicting wages outside the sample, it is possible, and correct, that in certain cases the wage predicted by the Salary Check is higher than the reported maximum wage, or lower than the reported minimum wage.
+For example, if for a given occupation all respondents in the data have between 2 and 12 years of tenure, and the profile entered in the Salary Check involves 28 years of tenure, it is well conceivable that the wage corresponding to this profile is higher than any wage, including the reported maximum wage, observed in the sample.

 Is the physical beauty of a person reflected in the Salary Check?

 Some researchers explored whether appearance matters in occupations where attractiveness is economically important.
 They found that the beauty premium does not account for the entire wage premium.
-In most cases the impact of beauty on wages is overestimated and important measures such as self-confidence, diligence or creativity are neglected.
-In the current version of the Salary Check appearance is not reflected in the wage information.
+In most cases the impact of beauty on wages is overestimated and personal characteristics such as self-confidence, diligence or creativity are neglected.
+In the current version of the Salary Check physical appearance is not reflected in the wage information.

 The aim of the Salary Check is to provide the most accurate information about the expected wage for a worker in a specific occupation with a given set of individual characteristics.
 However the calculation of wage information in the Salary Check does not include aspects such as self-confidence, diligence, creativity, work attitude, and the like.
-They are part of your individual human capital and co-determine your salary.
-Therefore the wage predictions from the Salary Check have a great informative value but can be only part of your input in wage bargaining.
-But you may certainly try to make your employer raise your pay, referring to your occupational peer group as a benchmark.
+These characteristics are part of one's individual human capital and co-determine one's salary.
+Therefore the wage predictions from the Salary Check have a great informative value but can be only part of one's input in wage bargaining.
+However, one may certainly try to make one's employer raise their pay, referring to one's occupational peer group as a benchmark.